Dataset

 In Figure 8, we provide data on current weekly levels of storage in the EU and in Ukraine.

-Figure 9 shows the natural gas gross-exports from EU countries to Ukraine.
+Figure 9 shows gross natural gas exports from EU countries to Ukraine.
 Flows might increase if the EU traders use more of the Ukrainian gas storage potential.

 In the first tab of Figure 10, we show the current storage level and the relative maximum storage capacity by country.
-In the second and third tabs it is displayed the change in storage level occurred in the last 30 days.
+The second and third tabs show the change in storage level in the last 30 days.

 We aggregate the data using the API provided by Entsog.
 To ensure consistency, we construct our dataset matching import flows to those provided by the IEA.
 We perform quality checks by comparing each import point with the IEA.
 We include all extra-EU trading points, apart from those with Switzerland and the Balkans.